Here's all you need to know about this year's Wimbledon tennis tournament - from capacity limits to order of play

-A capacity crowd is expected to watch the men’s and women’s singles finals at Wimbledon 2021.
+Full capacity crowds are expected to watch the men’s and women’s singles quarter finals, semi finals and finals at Wimbledon 2021.

-The tennis tournament has been given special permission from the government to allow full crowds into the final matches of the Grand Slam.
+The tennis tournament has been given special permission from the government to allow full crowds into the latter stages of the Grand Slam.

 It comes despite prime minister Boris Johnson delaying the last step of lockdown easing due to a recent surge in Covid cases in areas across the UK.

-The final of the men’s and women’s tournaments could see up to 15,000 spectators inside Centre Court.
+The quarter finals, semi finals and finals of the men’s and women’s tournaments could see up to 15,000 spectators inside Centre Court.

-It is hoped Novak Djokovic and Simona Halep will defend their men’s and women’s titles respectively, while home favourite Andy Murray is always a fierce competitor.

 Wimbledon’s foresight to take out pandemic insurance was rewarded with just over £180 million paid, which covered the overheads of the cancelled 2020 tournament.